ISISComputingGroup/ibex_developers_manual/backend_system/First-time-installing-and-building-(Windows).md

 git clone https://github.com/ISISComputingGroup/ConfigChecker.git
 ```

+## Optional Extras

+The following are not strictly required for general IBEX development.
+They will be useful if you are on the project for > 1 year but otherwise probably not worth installing.

+# VNC

+If you are supporting instruments it may be useful to download a VNC client.
+We have not settled on one that we all use but we have used:

+ - tighVNC (just the client) which is available [here](http://www.tightvnc.com/)
+ - VNC Viewer (just the client) which is available [here](https://www.realvnc.com/en/connect/download/viewer/)

 # NI DAQ

-It is recommended that developers only install this if they know that they will at some point be using a DAQ mx, if you are only on the project for a few months this is unlikely to be the case.
+It is recommended that developers only install this if they know that they will at some point be using a DAQ mx.
 If you do not do this step, you will be unable to run certain IOCs (e.g. riken power supplies, muon separator), and consequently some of their tests will fail.

 Some IOCs depends on DAQMX binaries from national instruments.
 Go to http://sine.ni.com/psp/app/doc/p/id/psp-268 or if not go here https://www.ni.com/en-gb/support/downloads/drivers/download.ni-daqmx.html#311818
 and download the latest DAQMX drivers.
 When installing, ensure you check the box to install DAQMX.